HBR: Where Digital Transformations Go Wrong (response)

 The Revenue Analytics Manufacturing and Distribution team is well known for our 1/3rd model.
 A third Data Engineers to cleanse and format the data, a third Data Scientists to drive results out of the data, and a third Strategists who understand what actions are business reasonable and what the actual business goals are.
 Data Scientists, as you may know, aren’t typically known for their business acumen.

-The 1/3 approach allows us to act like an extension of your team – you don’t need to have an internal team to manage your pricing challenges, we can do that by working collaboratively with you, driving results from our analytics engines such as Price+, Product+, and Base+.
+The 1/3 approach allows us to act like an extension of your team – you don’t need to have an internal team to manage your pricing challenges, we can do that by working collaboratively with you, driving results from our analytics engine Pricing-as-a-Service.

 Okay, so what did Conway and Codkind nail?

 Pricing and digital transformation is a journey – not an end goal.
 You don’t get to cross a magic finish line and retire.
 The competitive market will change, COGS will change, taxes and tariffs may arise, customers’ needs always change, heck your own offerings may even change.

 The biggest mistake you can make now is delaying – but you don’t have to.